Correlation decay for finite lattice gauge theories at weak coupling: Introduction

 Of course, in practice, we will not have the bijection $T$ defined on all of $\Omega^2$.
 Rather, we will need to find a subset $E \sse \Omega^2$ on which we can define the bijection $T : E \ra E$ which satisfies the two listed properties.
 A modification of the previous argument then gives an upper bound on $\mathrm{Cov}(f_1(\Sigma_1), f_2(\Sigma_1))$ in terms of $\p((\Sigma_1, \Sigma_2) \notin E)$ (so we want to take the set $E$ as large as possible).

 Section \ref{section:swapping-argument} gives a more precise statement of this general argument.
 Needless to say, the main difficulty will be in actually constructing $T$ and $E$ for given $f_1, f_2$, and then bounding $\p((\Sigma_1, \Sigma_2) \notin E)$.
 For this, we will rely on some concepts introduced in \cite{Cao2020}, which we review in Sections \ref{section:preliminaries} and \ref{section:knot-decomposition}.
 Finally, if the reader is interested, in Appendices \ref{appendix:higgs-large-kappa} and \ref{appendix:higgs-small-kappa}, we show how to handle Higgs models at large and small $\kappa$ (these models were recently analyzed in \cite{Adh2021}).
-The general argument remains the same; however, the specific construction of $T$ and $E$ for these Higgs models is somewhat different and not easy to unify with the argument given in the main text.
-Thus, we prefer to place these details in appendices.
+The corresponding analysis for models with a Higgs' field is more technical and requires more notation that is not easy to unify with the existing arguments.
+Thus for the convenience of the reader, we have placed the discussion of these ideas in the appendices.